-As a general rule, an archaeological relic requires discovery or examination through the act of excavation.
-For an unexpected find an archaeological excavation permit under section 140 of the Heritage Act may be required to do this.
-In contrast, 'other historic items' either exist above the ground surface (e.g. a shed), or they are designed to operate and exist beneath the ground surface (e.g. a culvert).
+Usually archaeological relics are uncovered via a process of excavation or soil removal.
+When an unexpected find is uncovered, an archaeological excavation permit under section 140 or section 60 of the Heritage Act may be required to further investigate or remove it if investigation is not covered by an existing approval.
+In contrast, 'other historic items' either exist above the ground surface (for example a shed), or they are designed to operate and exist beneath the ground surface (for example a culvert).
+They may also need a permit to alter, disturb or remove them if there is not an approval already in place.

-4.3.
+2.3.
 Human skeletal remains

-Also refer to Sydney Metro Exhumation Management Plan for a more detailed explanation of the approval processes.
+The Sydney Metro Exhumation Management Procedure provides a more detailed explanation of the approval processes related to human skeletal remains.